axelvag/minishell/README.md

 ## About ##

-- Minishell is a project at school 42 and the instructions were given in the [subject](https://github.com/anolivei/Minishell42/blob/main/subject.pdf).

 - The objective of this project is to create a simple shell to learn a lot about processes and file descriptors.